 The Port is responsible for coordinating navigation conflicts between Tribal fishing and commercial shipping in Commencement Bay as described by the Agreement; this does not apply within the Blair Waterway.
 For example, conflicts will be reduced through a Navigation Agreement between the Port and Tribe which will: (a) Establish vessel traffic lanes for shipping traffic; (b) Identify anchoring sites for ships; and (c) Set forth operation and communication procedures for implementation of the Agreement.
-To further avoid conflicts, the Agreement prescribes a vessel traffic lane for the movement of deep draft commercial vessels in and out of port, anchoring sites for ships awaiting berthing space or otherwise seeking safe harbor anchorage, and operation and communication procedures that designate points of contact, fishing seasons, and communication with the Tacoma Harbormaster for vessel operations.
+To further avoid conflicts, the Agreement prescribes a vessel traffic lane for the movement of deep draft commercial vessels in and out of port, anchoring sites for ships awaiting berthing space or otherwise seeking safe harbor anchorage, and operation and communication procedures necessary for effective implementation.
+The Agreement also outlines communication guidelines that designate points of contact, fishing seasons, and communication with the Tacoma Harbormaster for vessel operations.